cloudways-lab/dboptimize/README.md

     do-optimization  Do selected optimization

 To run all optimizations
-> wp dboptimize do-optimization --all
+> wp dboptimize do-optimization all

 To view all optimizations